BoDeKeersmaeker/tetris-ai/README.md

 ![](/Images/trainingRunning.png)

 # Conclusion/Future work
-The result is disappointing.
-This is a bot that has trained 3 times for 20e6 steps.
+This bot has trained 3 times for 20e6 steps.
+The result are disappointing because it seems like the ai didn't improve much.

  ![Result](/Images/aiNotSmart.gif)

- I think there are 2 main reasons the ai is not learning correctly.
-Reason 1 I think the reward system.
+ I think there are 2 main reasons the ai is not learning correctly. the first reason I think is the reward system.
 The ai gets rewarded too often for random moves and doesn't get rewarded enough for good moves.
 The way to fix this is to add extra ways to reward the ai.
-Maybe adding reward for good moves with less inputs.
-The other porblem has to dowith my implementation that of tetris.
-There is a maximum amount of inputs/sec because of this the ai gives inputs that do not get registered. this causes the ai to think it made moves that did not happen.
+Maybe adding rewards for good moves with less inputs.
+The other porblem has to do with my implementation of tetris.
+There is a maximum amount of inputs/sec because of this the ai gives inputs that do not get registered.
+This causes the ai to think it made moves that did not happen.
+To fix this I would have to refactor huge parts of my Tetris code.
+Ultimatly I think to make machine learning ai for Tetris, it would have been better to make my own game from scratch without an engine.
+That would have allowed me more freedom to fix core issues like the one mentioned above.